 Stocking up on road trip essentials at Corte Inglés

 Whether you’re road tripping or traveling by train, if you need to stock up on snacks, new travel gear, or gift items, Corte Inglés is a great option for shopping.
 Based in Madrid, it’s one of Europe’s biggest department stores.
 They’re all over Spain.

 Before arriving in Zaragoza’s historic city center, we wanted to grab some groceries for the last couple of days of our road trip back to Switzerland.
 We navigated to a Corte Inglés along our route.

-Leaving the city center, we tried to navigate to a Corte Inglés – one of Europe’s biggest department stores that’s based in Madrid – so we could stock up on foodstuffs for the trip home.
-After passing through the seedy outskirts of the city, we finally arrived at our “store.”
-Unfortunately, it turned out to be a massive distribution center in a deserted area closed to the public.
+After passing through the seedy outskirts of the city, we finally arrived at our destination.
+Unfortunately it turned out to be a massive distribution center in a deserted area closed to the public.
 Instead of just turning around and heading back to the main highway, we thought we’d angle back that direction and “see new sights.”

 Take note that an adventurous spirit doesn’t always pay off.